selkamand/crux-docs/docs/source/appendices/manuscript_recreation.rst

 Comparison data is obtained using the Step 3 panel, first a tabular summary [screenshot 16]; top of table only is shown.

 .. image:: ../images/manuscript_screenshots/study5/media/image17.png

-The next data to view is on the Rainforest Plot Summary tab [screenshot 17].
-Note that the data is provided as an odds ratio; until recently these tools returned log odds ratio.
-This screenshot is shown with the FDR< 0.05 selection of the genes of interest.
-Note P-value column ‘***’ indicates a p-value <0.001.
+The next data to view is on the Rainforest Plot Summary tab [screenshot 17] Note that the data is provided as an odds ratio; until recently these tools returned log odds ratio.
+This screenshot is shown with the FDR < 0.05 selection of the genes of interest.
+Note P-value column ‘\*\*\*’ indicates a p-value <0.001.

 .. image:: ../images/manuscript_screenshots/study5/media/image18.png